 You can also visit by public transport, the Muiderslot website has all the information you need on this.
 You could even go to the castle by boat!
 We saw people waiting at the ferry point on the castle grounds, and there were lots of boats coming and going as we were wandering around.
 It would definitely be a lovely way to see some of the Netherlands from the water during Summer, although it might be a bit too cold in Winter.

 Do you like visiting castles?
-Pin one of these for your own travels and make sure you check out the Castle Capers section for all my posts about castles in Europe!
+Pin one of these for your own travels and make sure you check out the castles section for all my posts about castles in Europe!